testinfected/molecule/README.md

 ## Getting started

-Build yourself using Buildr or Maven (for latest and greatest version), or simply download from Maven Central:
+Build yourself using Buildr (for latest and greatest version), or simply download using Maven (you might have to add https://oss.sonatype.org/content/repositories/snapshots/ to your snapshots repositories):

 ```xml
 <dependency>